How do you teach grammar and punctuation to experienced technical professionals without seeming patronising?

 At TWi, we work with clients in a range of industries.
 The engineers, product designers, and developers we work with are smart, experienced people with one thing in common: they need to write documentation.
 However, many of them have never been taught how to write well.
 They find it painful and are often unsatisfied with the results.

-While our primary service is to take that task off their hands, we realised that we could also help by sharing our expertise through a crash course in technical writing.
+While our primary service is to take that task off their hands, we realised that we could also help by sharing our expertise through an introductory course in technical writing.
 In this post, I’ll describe how we designed that course to meet our clients’ needs, and how we’ve improved the course over time.

 We knew that most clients recognised the value of this training, but we still wanted to ward off any potential scepticism.
 We also did not want to delve into the sticky intricacies of language for no reason other than that they exist.
 Our time was limited, and we could only cover the fundamentals of our craft.
 To make the best use of everyone’s time (and to avoid retreading old schoolwork), the course material had to be practical and rooted in the daily responsibilities of our participants.

 To follow this principle, we looked at the stages of the documentation process (see Figure 1).
 We then used these stages to roughly direct the modules of the course: